Ithaca - The Hidden Gem of the Ionian Sea

 Depart: Sami Port (Kefalonia) —> Arrive: Pisaetos Port (Ithaca)

-Cost: 4 Euros per person (+ 4 Euros per scooter if you’re bringing one)
+Cost: 4 Euros per person (+ 4 Euros for scooter and 17 Euros for Car)

 Ionion Pelagos Ferry: Time Schedule and Ferry Prices